stephenh/ts-proto/README.markdown

   (Requires `nestJs=true`.)

+* With`--ts_proto_opt=addRestParameter=true`, the last argument of service methods will be an rest parameter with type any.
+This way you can use custom decorators you could normally use in nestjs.

+  (Requires `nestJs=true`.)

 * With `--ts_proto_opt=nestJs=true`, the defaults will change to generate [NestJS protobuf](https://docs.nestjs.com/microservices/grpc) friendly types & service interfaces that can be used in both the client-side and server-side of NestJS protobuf implementations.
 See the [nestjs readme](NESTJS.markdown) for more information and implementation examples.

   Specifically `outputEncodeMethods`, `outputJsonMethods`, and `outputClientImpl` will all be false, and `lowerCaseServiceMethods` will be true.

-  Note that `addGrpcMetadata` and `returnObservable` will still be false.
+  Note that `addGrpcMetadata`, `addRestParameter` and `returnObservable` will still be false.

 ### Only Types